 Time to start the wedding preparations!!

-So how did we end up deciding on the Ice Hotel?
-Well, we already knew we would marry overseas following a casual discussion three weeks into our relationship (as you do) – but the question was, where?
-If you opt for a white sand beach, there is the possibility you could be disappointed that the sand isn’t white enough...
-I am a self-confessed beach snob.
+We already knew we would marry overseas following a casual discussion three weeks into our relationship (as you do) – but the question was, where?
+If we opted opt for a white sand beach, there is the possibility we would be disappointed because the sand isn’t white enough...
+I am a self-confessed beach snob after all.

 We both love the snow and thought we wouldn’t be disappointed if we chose to marry somewhere in the Arctic... how about we add the novelty factor of a church made of ice?